iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.4-0.9.5.md

 ### [Linux] Fixed: not add ssh port number in Fail2ban config file (jail.local)

+!!! attention

+    If your `jail.local` uses `action = iptables-allports`, then you can skip this step.

 iRedMail-0.9.4 doesn't list ssh port number in 2 Fail2ban jails: `sshd`, `sshd-ddos`, this causes Fail2ban doesn't block bad client IP address for ssh service.